 For Help With This, see our instructional video on diaper wrapping.
-For even more protection, use bubble wrap instead of Packing Paper.
+For even more protection, use bubble roll instead of Packing Paper.

 When putting wrapped items into your book carton, stand the items up if possible.
 Standing items upright rather than laying them flat.
 Be sure when you are done filling up the box that you have struck a happy medium between putting too many items in the box (you don’t want to overstuff which can minimize the cushioning between items) and understaffing (which can result in too much room in between items—which also minimizes the cushioning).
 If you are using a Dish Pak, you will need a lot of layers of Packing Paper to ensure that each layer is amply protected.

 Once you are finished packing your items, crumple up your packing paper and extra pieces of bubble roll and put them anywhere in the box that there is empty space.
 You want to fill up all the box completely with cushioning paper or wrap so that none of your precious items can move around the box during transit.
 Be sure when taping that no tape touches your items.

 Label your box with the word FRAGILE once you tape your carton closed using a wide dark marker.
 It also helps to mark on the box the room your box should be delivered to by the mover.

 PACKING PHOTO ALBUMS AND SCRAPBOOKS